tucna/Jais/README.md

 # Jais
-One of my first bigger projects in c++.
-Game where your task is to destroy all cannons around you and survive.
+One of my first big projects in C++ from a far past.
+A game where your task is to destroy all cannons around you and survive.

 <p align="center">
   <img src="doc/splash.jpg">